 In 1963, a Vietnamese monk committed self-immolation in front of hundreds of people.
-But why did the burning monk light himself on fire?
-The simple answer is as a protest, but the reasons behind his final act go much deeper and shed light on a deeply conflicted and war-torn nation.
+While his primary motivation was protest, the full reasoning behind his final act shed unexpected light on a deeply conflicted nation.

-In the midst of the Vietnam War, South Vietnam was going through a period of religious intolerance.
-Although Buddhists made up around 80 percent of the population, Ngo Dinh Diem, the newly-declared President of South Vietnam, was a Catholic who had decisively stripped the religious freedoms of Buddhists.
-Buddhists were not allowed to fly their religious flags, and were openly discriminated against by Catholics.
-Even though there were many fewer Catholics, they often held higher positions of power.
+In the midst of the Vietnam War, South Vietnam was corrupted by religious intolerance.
+Although Buddhists comprised about 80% of the population, Ngo Dinh Diem, the newly-declared President of South Vietnam, was a Catholic who had decisively stripped the religious freedoms of Buddhists.
+This group was not allowed to fly their religious flags and were openly discriminated against by Catholics.
+Even though there were far fewer Catholics, they often held higher positions of power.

-There were a number of protests by large groups of Buddhists in the spring of 1963, and many were met with violence from the police and government.
-These clashes led to deaths – including those of children.
+The spring of 1963 saw numerous Buddhist protests, many of which were met with fierce resistance from the police and government.
+These clashes led to many fatalities – including those of children.

-The situation reached a peak on June 11, 1963, when an older monk named Thich Quang Duc committed ritual suicide in the middle of a busy intersection in Saigon.
+This tension peaked on June 11, 1963, when an older monk named Thich Quang Duc performed a ritualistic ending to his own life in the middle of a busy Saigon intersection.
 He sat in the traditional lotus position as other monks poured gasoline over his head.
-After Duc uttered a Buddhist prayer, one of his colleagues lit a match and dropped it into his lap, burning him to death.
+After Duc uttered a Buddhist prayer, one of his colleagues lit a match and dropped it into his lap, engulfing him in flames.

-The crowd that had gathered was stunned by his act of martyrdom, and it was captured by several Western journalists and photographers.
-The photo of the monk on fire became an indelible image of the 1960s, and his death was a tipping point for the fight for religious tolerance in Vietnam.
+The crowd that gathered was stunned by his act of martyrdom, and it was even captured by several Western journalists and photographers.
+The photos of the burning monk became an indelible image of the 1960s, and his final act of protest was a tipping point for the fight for religious tolerance in Vietnam.

 A Journalist Captured Duc's Utter Composure